Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows: Case Studies

-Fig. \ref{fig_5}\subref{5-c} evaluates the ability of proposed framework to dynamically trade off between performance optimization and energy savings based on network context.
-During peak traffic periods, the agent maintains a ``performance-first'' objective, achieving spectral efficiency comparable to traditional optimizers.
-As shown in Fig. \ref{fig_5}\subref{5-c}. the PRB usage comparison shows how the agent transitions to an ``energy-efficiency-first'' objective during off-peak periods.
-When network utilization declines, the Reflector Agent identifies that maintaining full-power operation constitutes clear waste.
-It then initiates the Cell Sleeping/Resource Dormancy workflow, selectively deactivating underperforming PRBs while maintaining coverage and minimum rate guarantees.

-As illustrated in the bar chart of Fig. \ref{fig_5}\subref{5-c}, the proposed approach reduces total PRB usage from 48 to 36 (a 25\% reduction) with only a modest throughput decrease from 480.0 to 456.0 Mbps (-5.0\%).
-The figure clearly shows the reduction in active PRBs per cell (from 16 to 14 in Cell 0, 16 to 12 in Cell 1, and 16 to 10 in Cell 2), demonstrating the framework's capability to dynamically adjust operational objectives based on environmental context while maintaining service quality.
+Fig. \ref{fig_5}\subref{5-c} evaluates the framework's ability to dynamically trade off performance optimization and energy efficiency based on real-time network context.
+During peak traffic, the agent maintains a performance-first objective, achieving spectral efficiency comparable to traditional optimizers.
+As network utilization declines, the Reflector Agent identifies that sustaining full-power operation constitutes unnecessary resource waste.
+It autonomously triggers an energy-saving workflow, selectively deactivating underperforming PRBs while preserving coverage and minimum rate guarantees.
+As shown in the bar chart, total PRB usage drops from 48 to 36, a 25\% reduction, with only a marginal throughput decrease from 480.0 to 456.0 Mbps, or 5.0\%.
+The per-cell breakdown (16 to 14 in Cell 0, 16 to 12 in Cell 1, and 16 to 10 in Cell 2) confirms the agent's capacity to dynamically realign optimization objectives with environmental conditions.
+This context-aware adaptation is only possible through continuous simulation feedback, which grounds operational decisions in empirical network states rather than static, pre-defined rules.